-The University of Texas Health Science Center at Tyler (UTHSCT) Rural Family Medicine Residency Program in Pittsburg offers the best of both worlds.
+The University of Texas at Tyler Health Science Center (HSC) Rural Family Medicine Residency Program in Pittsburg offers the best of both worlds.
 Resident physicians in this program will spend the first year of their three-year program in Tyler with access to nearly 1,000 inpatient teaching beds (all three Tyler Hospitals combined).

 While in Tyler, our residents are integrated with the Tyler residents and form friendships and professional relationships that will last a lifetime.
 Residents’ involvement in committees and projects will offer opportunities to reconnect with their Tyler classmates throughout the residency.